openfoodfacts/openfoodfacts-dart/DOCUMENTATION.md

 ## How it Works

-The SDK leverages the Open\*Facts APIs, which return product data in JSON format.
+The SDK leverages the Open (Food/PetFood/Beauty/Products) Facts APIs, which return product data in JSON format.
 These JSON responses are then converted into easy-to-understand Dart objects, simplifying their use in your applications.
 The SDK also enables you to edit existing products or upload new ones to the databases using the same straightforward product structures.

 -----